Investing in early stage, scalable technologies that increase wild Pacific Salmon and Steelhead populations and/or resilience

 By pursuing things in this way:

-- Our LP’s get the opportunity to earn competitive early stage returns from an impact-based fund.
+Our LP’s get the chance to earn competitive returns from investments that benefit salmon and steelhead conservation

 Why We Do It

 Wild Pacific Salmon and Steelhead are the iconic species of the North American Pacific Rim (California to Alaska).
 However, stocks have been reduced to a fraction of their historical levels, and in some cases, been completely wiped out.